campuslightbox/Campus-Lightbox/README.md

     yarn deploy
    ```

-4. Visit the repo's settings, under GitHub Pages and set the Custom domain to: `campuslightbox.com`

-5. Congrats!
+4. Congrats!
 The updated website is up and running.
 To see it live, visit:

    ```https
      https://campuslightbox.com